Public benefits and assistance

 What about public charge?
 If I get TANF or SSI, will that stop me from getting a green card or becoming a citizen?

 “Public charge” means someone who uses public benefits for a long time.
-The US Customs and Immigration Services (USCIS) says that someone who is likely to be a public charge cannot become a permanent resident (green card holder).
+The US Citizenship and Immigration Services (USCIS) says that someone who is likely to be a public charge cannot become a permanent resident (green card holder).
 USCIS says that people who receive SSI, TANF, Medicaid or cash assistance from their state may not be allowed to become permanent residents.
 Other benefits, such as school lunches and children’s health insurance, do not count.
 Please read about the new public charge rule to be informed about the risks of being considered a public charge.